raspberrypi/documentation/troubleshooting/chooser.md

-# Which Raspberry pi should I choose?
+# Which Raspberry Pi should I choose?

 This depends on a number of factors, but for the majority of people the latest model will be the best choice.